-Payment for filing by mail must either be made by check or money order made payable to the “Department of State.”
-Filings will be processed by the Florida Department of State in the order that they are received.
-Once your articles of organization have been approved by the Division of corporations, you will receive your confirmation letter via mail at the address that you provided on your application.
+Payment for filing by mail must include either a check or money order made payable to the “Department of State.”
+Once your Articles of Organization have been approved by the Division of corporations, you will receive your confirmation letter via mail at the address that you provided on your application.

-If you prefer to file your articles of organization in person, visit the Division of Corporations Start a Business page for the pdf version of correct forms and instructions.
+To file in person, visit the Division of Corporations Start a Business page for the pdf version of correct forms and instructions.
 Complete the forms and take them to the following address:

 New Filing Section

 Payment for filing in person must either be made by check or money order, made payable to the “Department of State.”
 You will receive your confirmation in person.
 Arriving before 4:30 p.m. to file your articles of organization should ensure that you will receive confirmation in your hand on the same day as your filing.

 4. Create Your Florida LLC Operating Agreement